pschmeddes/pschmeddes.github.io/STIP1 OutSystemsStandards/2 Integrations/Integrations.md

 The picturer below shows a high-level overview of inter-domain integrations in STIP1.
 ![Domain integrations](images/DomainIntegrations.png)

-## Integrations with external systems
+## Integrations with external systems {Integrationswithexternalsystems}

 Integrations with external systems (outside of the STIP1 Outsystems platform) must be implemented using SOAP or REST services.